- What to see

 Santa Maria del Mar (Church)

-The district of Born was once the centre of Barcelona in terms of commerce and marine trade during the middle ages.
-The basilica of Santa Maria del Mar lies proudly in the heart of this district alongside old medieval mansions.
+The Born district was once the centre of Barcelona in terms of commerce and marine trade during the middle ages.
+This area comes to live at night.
+The basilica of Santa Maria del Mar lies proudly at the heart of this district alongside old medieval mansions; it is an authentic example of Catalan Gothic architecture.

 An eventful history